liujinda11/gluttons_A4/README.md

-**Note: The final version of the game is in the gluttonous folder of main branch**
+**Note: The final version of the game is in the "test" folder of main branch**